Skip to content

 The index of the column that the mouse cursor is currently hovering above.

-hover_coordinate class-attribute instance-attribute
+hover_coordinate instance-attribute class-attribute

 hover_coordinate: Reactive[Coordinate] = Reactive(